kbase/kb_sdk/README.md

 - Does not require new uploaders/downloaders
 - Wrapper written in Python, Java, or Perl

+In order to follow the registration instructions, you have to be an approved KBase developer.
+To become an approved KBase developer, first create a standard KBase user account through http://kbase.us.
+Once you have an account, please contact us with your username and we will help with the next steps.

 ## <A NAME="steps"></A>Steps in Using SDK
 1. [Install SDK Dependencies](#install-sdk-dependencies)